NautiluX/gen-role/README.md

 A `kubectl` plugin to generate roles and ClusterRoles based on kubectl interactions

 Say you want to run a script inside your cluster with a ServiceAccount, and want to know which RBAC is necessary for it.

-The script should do the following
+For example, if the script should do the following:

 ```
 kubectl run -n default curl --image=curlimages/curl --command sleep 30h